wd-tim-haynie/bt-netengops-f5-cp-sync-healthcheck/README.md

 No other permissions are required for the API Client operator profile.

 ### BIG-IP Monitor Configuration:
-#### Monitor Interval
+#### Monitor `Interval` and `Timeout`
-The default monitor configuration sets a 5-second interval, a setting the script inherently assumes.
-However, if there's a need to modify the monitor interval, it's critical to define a variable called `MON_INTERVAL` that matches the desired interval.
-This adjustment is crucial as the script determines the freshness of the replication timestamp relative to the BIG-IP system time, but there is no mechanism for the script to determine the monitor interval from the F5 automatically.
-Given that ClearPass only refreshes the replication timestamp every 3 minutes, we allow for 3 minutes + the monitor interval + 5 seconds (a hard coded value to account for clock variances) to consider if the maximum replication timestamp in the cluster is new enough.
+The default monitor configuration sets a 5-second `Interval`, a setting the script inherently assumes.
+However, if there's a need to modify the monitor `Interval`, it's critical to define a variable called `MON_INTERVAL` that matches the desired `Interval`.
+This adjustment is crucial as the script determines the freshness of the replication timestamp relative to the BIG-IP system time, but there is no mechanism for the script to determine the monitor `Interval` from the F5 automatically.
+Given that ClearPass only refreshes the replication timestamp every 3 minutes, we allow for 3 minutes + the monitor `Interval` + 5 seconds (a hard coded value to account for clock variances) to consider if the maximum replication timestamp in the cluster is new enough.

-For example, if the monitor interval is 10 seconds, you should set the variable `MON_INTERVAL` to 10, and a replication timestamp older than 3 minutes and 15 seconds will be considered invalid.
+For example, if the monitor `Interval` is 10 seconds, you should set the variable `MON_INTERVAL` to 10, and a replication timestamp older than 3 minutes and 15 seconds will be considered invalid.

 The monitor interval must be at least 2 seconds, but it not recommended to reduce this lower than 5 seconds.
 It **must** also be _less_ than `BUFFER_TIME`.

-F5's best practice for a monitor timeout is 3x the monitor interval plus 1 second (for a 10 second interval, the timeout should be 31).
+F5's best practice for a monitor `Timeout` is 3x the monitor `Interval` plus 1 second (for a 10 second `Interval`, the `Timeout` should be 31).

-Very rarely, the script will execute the moment before the replication interval gets updated, and will show a time difference of 180 or 185 seconds between the subscriber and the rest of the cluster.
-This will cause the monitor to fail.
-However, at the next interval, the monitor will succeed.
+Very rarely, the script will execute the moment before the replication interval gets updated, and will show a time difference of 180 to 185 seconds between the subscriber and the rest of the cluster.
+This will cause the monitor to fail that cycle.
+However, at the next `Interval`, the monitor will succeed because the replication timestamps will be updated.
 Therefore, the best practice use of this script is to set the `Timeout` on the monitor to the F5 best practice of 3x the monitor `Interval` + 1 seconds, with the monitor `Interval` no less than 5 seconds.

-#### Description
+#### Monitor `Description`
 It is advisable to put a link to this repository in the description field of your monitor since this README is the only source of documentation for the monitor.

-#### Monitor Variables
+#### Monitor `Variables`
 - `CLIENT_SECRET`: Mandatory.
 Client's secret key for API authentication.
 This will be visible in clear text in the current version of this script.
 - `CLIENT_ID`: Mandatory.
 Client ID name for ClearPass API authentication.
 - `BUFFER_TIME`: Time buffer for token renewal.
 If a token is set to expire in less time than this variable, a new token will be retrieved and stored for future use.
 10 minutes (600 seconds) by default if not specified. **Must** be _less_ than token lifetime configured on the API client and greater than the monitor interval.
 Recommended minimum of 25 seconds to overcome replication delay.
 - `MON_INTERVAL`: Interval for monitoring in seconds. **Must** match the internal configured on the monitor itself; see `Monitor Interval` section.
 5 seconds by default if not specified. **Must** be _less_ than the token lifetime and greater than 1.
 Not recommended to be less than 5.

+#### Monitor `Alias Service Port`
+If your pool uses a wildcard (0) port for its members, you must assign the `Alias Service Port` as `443`.
+To set this value, you will need to switch the `Configuration` view from `Basic` to `Advanced`.
+You might see a warning when trying to change the monitor which reads `Cannot modify the address type of monitor /Common/<monitor name>` or a warning trying to assign the monitor to the pool which says `The monitor /Common/<monitor name> has a wildcard destination service and cannot be associated with a node that has a zero service.`.

 ## Behavior and Error Detection